mskuta/tremc/README.md

 - Python 3.2
 - Module [pyperclip](https://pypi.org/project/pyperclip/) is used.
 Check its requirements if you want to copy magnet links to the system clipboard.

-### Optional Modules

-- python-GeoIP or python-GeoIP2: Guess which country peers come from.

 ## Usage

 ### Connection information